dfranx/SHADERed/README.md

 You can change a shader variable value only for a specific 3D model/geometry item.
 No programming is required.
 Imagine passing a variable objColor with value (1,1,1,1) to a shader in a constant buffer.
-You can change that variable's value before rendering an item:
+You can change that variable's value before rendering a specific item:
 <p align="center">
     <img width="400" src="./Screenshots/itemvarvalue.gif">
 </p>